Lock up the cabinet and throw away the key.

 That sort of stuff is the Wallabies at both their best and worst.
 It's always good to see a team pumped, ready to make a physical stand.
 It is possible to overdo it, however, and the fact Wallabies lock Adam Coleman was sent to the sin-bin before halftime was no surprise.

-He'd clearly been letting the red mist descend a little too much and he followed through with a needless late charge on Barrett.
+He'd clearly been letting the red mist descend a little too much and he followed through with a needless late charge on Ben Smith.
 The game needed a card to calm it down and speed it up.

 It also paved the way for the All Blacks to get on with landing the killer blow and give the game definitive direction.
 The All Blacks were in control of the first half - not in the same way they were last week - but they had enough possession, territory and dominance to suggest that, at some stage, they were going to break the Wallabies' resistance.